spiceai/docs/spiceaidocs/docs/components/data-connectors/file.md

       csv_has_header: false
 ```

-## Trigger accelerated refresh on file change
+## Trigger data refresh on file change

-The File Data Connector can automatically refresh the associated acceleration when the source file is modified.
-This is disabled by default and can be enabled by setting the `file_watcher` parameter to `enabled` in the acceleration parameters.
+In addition to standard [Data Refresh](/components/data-accelerators/data-refresh), a data refresh can also be triggered when the source file is modified.
+The File Data Connector uses a file system watcher to be notified the file has changed.
+The file watcher is disabled by default and can be enabled by setting the `file_watcher` parameter to `enabled` in the acceleration parameters.

 ```yaml
 datasets: